Zaynu01/nasa-cmapss-anomaly-detection/README.md

 - compare PCA and LSTM with detection lead time
 - try FD003 as a second benchmark
 - add more interpretation of sensor-level anomaly behavior

-## Authors / Course Context

-This repository contains coursework for a graduate machine learning project built around the NASA C-MAPSS dataset and notebook-based experimentation.